joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 These are the steps I took to customize.

 To facilitate the configuration of Fish, we need to create a config file.
-If you have done any customization of Zsh or Bash you are already familiar with this concept, but where we list it is a bit different.
+If you have done any customization of Zsh or Bash you are already familiar with this concept.
+Where we make these changes is a bit different.
 Let's create the file we need:

 ```bash